guillermo1996/CovCoExpNets/docs/Hub_genes_detection/Hub_genes_detection.md

         the samples to train and 20% to estimate the test RMSE.
 Defaults to 1.
-    -   **iter.RMSE:** (optional) whether to measure the RMSE of each reptition.
+    -   **iter.RMSE:** (optional) whether to measure the RMSE of each repetition.
 Different solutions will not only have different returned predictors, but also different performance.
-Use this setting if you wish the prioritize better RMSE iterations when selecting the pruned predictors.
+Use this setting to prioritize better RMSE iterations when selecting the pruned predictors.
     -   **data.test.extra:** (optional) numeric data matrix with genes as rows and samples as columns.
 If the train/test split was executed before this step and you want to estimate the RMSE over